CNAG-Biomedical-Informatics/pheno-ranker/README.md

 # CITATION

-The author requests that any published work that utilizes `Convert-Pheno` includes a cite to the the following reference:
+The author requests that any published work that utilizes `Pheno-Ranker` includes a cite to the the following reference:

 Rueda, M et al., (2023).
 Advancing Semantic Similarity Analysis of Phenotypic Data Stored in GA4GH Standards and Beyond. _Manuscript in preparation_.